Vanilla-Renewed-Team/Vanilla-Renewed/README.md

 https://sildurs-shaders.github.io/

-All of the aforementioned shaders rely on optifine.

 SEUS PTGI is an experimental version of SEUS that includes a totally custom software implementation of ray tracing that does not require an RTX graphics card and will work on any NVIDIA graphics card (though low-end cards may struggle with performance.
 AMD compatibility is still being worked on).
 The “PTGI” in the name stands for “Path Traced Global Illumination”, which is the main feature of this project.
 It also includes ray traced reflections.

 SEUS Renewed is a reinvention of the legacy versions of SEUS that brings you quality visuals at a reasonable performance using traditional rasterization-based rendering methods.
 There are some unreleased development versions of SEUS Renewed, but most of my development time lately goes into developing SEUS PTGI.